Volunteers led by the Green Crew implement Nicolette Johnson’s Summit Award Project

 Leave No Trace

-When developing her project, Nicolette had to consider seven principles of Leave No Trace (LNT).
-Like all Green Crew Project Leaders, Nicolette is a certified LNT Trainer from the Center for Outdoor Ethics.
-All aspects of the project, from the tools we used to the food we served and ate for lunch, complied with the seven principles.
+When developing her project, Nicolette had to consider seven principles of Leave No Trace.
+Like all Green Crew Project Leaders, Nicolette is a certified Leave No Trace Trainer from the Center for Outdoor Ethics.
+All aspects of the project, from the tools to the food we served and ate for lunch, complied with the seven principles.

 The day of…